-With his attention to detail and the support of an outstanding group of boosters, he has brought Virginia Tech golf into national prominence.
+With his attention to detail and the support of an outstanding group of boosters, Hardwick has brought Virginia Tech golf into national prominence.
 A look at Hardwick’s accomplishments the past 30 years shows just how successful he and his Hokies have been.
-His teams have finished in the top 10 of 260 tournaments and have won 35 tournaments, including a nation’s best six titles during the 2000-01 season.
-Under Hardwick’s direction, the Hokies have appeared in the past seven NCAA Division I Golf Regionals, and most recently qualified for the 2012 NCAA Championship at Riviera Country Club in Pacific Palisades, Calif.
+His teams have finished in the top 10 of 260 tournaments and have won 35 tournaments, including a nation’s-best six titles during the 2000-01 season.
+Under Hardwick’s direction, the Hokies have appeared in the past eight NCAA Division I Golf Regionals, and most recently, qualified for the 2014 NCAA Championship at Prairie Dunes Country Club in Hutchinson, Kansas, and the 2012 NCAA Championship at Riviera Country Club in Pacific Palisades, California.
 Virginia Tech also had consecutive trips to the Regionals from 2001 to 2004, advancing to the NCAA Championship two of those years and finishing eighth in 2001.
-In total, Hardwick’s players have been to 13 NCAA Regionals and advanced to the NCAA Finals six times.
+In total, Hardwick’s players have been to 14 NCAA Regionals and advanced to the NCAA Finals seven times.

 When the Virginia Tech community was rocked by the tragedy of April 16, 2007, Hardwick mourned with his players and then went about helping the community in the best way he knew how: he and his team of achievers captured one of the most improbable, but well-earned, ACC titles in any sport.
 His group of players, with tears in their eyes and a strong will, tied Georgia Tech for the 2007 ACC Golf Championship six days after the tragedy.